1984–85 Kentucky Wildcats men's basketball team

 The 1984–85 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1984–85 NCAA Division I men's basketball season.
 Head coach Joe B. Hall led his team to end his final coaching season with an overall record of 18–13.
+In The 1985 NCAA Tournament the Wildcats were invited as a #12 seed.
+After wins vs Washington and UNLV the team advanced to the Sweet 16.
+Kentucky's run would come to an end against St. John's after dropping an 86–70 contest.